JeetKaria06/RAY_-Right_Above_You-/README.md

 python3 main.py your_latitudes your_longitudes
 ```

-Considering you are in Rajkot, Gujarat, India then you latitudes are
+Considering you are in Rajkot, Gujarat, India then your latitudes and longitudes are

 **Latitudes = 22.3039** (> 0 if it is in the North of the equator or else append '-' sign before the number) <br>
 **Longitudes = 70.8022** (> 0 if it is in the East of the prime meridian or else append '-' sign before the number)